ChaosDynamix/Arcadia/guide/01_arch-linux/01_preparation.md

 ## Download and verify the Arch Linux ISO image

+Replace every occurence of `year.month.day` in the filenames with the current Arch Linux current release name found in the official download page.
+{: .text-red-200}

 | Required files                            | Description |
 | :---------------------------------------- | :---------- |
 | archlinux-year.month.day-x86_64.iso       | ISO image   |